 - You must sign a liability release.

-You will be locked into your time slot when your 50% deposit arrives ($65.00).
-We accept cash, check, and credit cards for payment.
-Credit cards can be taken over the phone and checks should be made to Oldway Art Center.
+You will be locked into your time slot when your 50% deposit arrives.
+We accept cash, local checks, and credit cards for payment.
+Credit cards can be taken over the phone and local checks should be made to Oldway Art Center.
 The remaining 50% is due at class time.

 We base the classes on a certain number of students attending to cover costs.
 If you must cancel, we will try to schedule another student into your time slot, but if we are unable to due to short notice, the deposit is not refundable.
 Please give as much notice as possible for rescheduling.
 If we can schedule another student, then your deposit will be refunded- minus a $10 rescheduling fee.